A Common, yet major problem

 - When constipation has been long-standing, it may take 6-12 months of continuous treatment before the intestine's function completely recovers.
 If treatment is stopped too soon, the constipation often returns.

-If you think that constipation may also be a problem for a child with bladder control or urinary infection problems we recommend evaluation and, when necessary, treatment by your physician before arranging for a StepUp appointment.
+If you think that constipation may also be a problem for a child with bladder control or urinary infection problems we recommend evaluation and, when necessary, treatment by your physician before arranging for an appointment with the Better Clinic.
 It may be all that is needed.